White Marsh Town Center: History

-The concept for the Avenue at White Marsh was modeled in part after the Reston Town Center, which also blends office, residential, entertainment and retail components.
+The proposal for the Avenue at White Marsh in 1994 was modeled in part after the Reston Town Center, which also blends office, residential, entertainment and retail components.
 The Avenue stores are situated on both sides, at the beginning, and at the end of a quarter-mile main street.
 The layout was planned to feel old-fashioned from the stone plaza to the architecture.
-The Avenue was criticized early on as a "street without a town."

-In 2016, the Avenue at White Marsh was renovated to include a plaza, as well as additional retail space.
+The Avenue faced initial criticism for being a "street without a town."
+The mall was developed as an open-air center in a suburb without such.
+Its design is drastically different from previous suburban malls and part of a wave of similar destination retail sites across the country.
+Construction on the Avenue started in 1996, and was completed in 1998 with original anchor tenants Barnes & Noble, Old Navy, and Red Brick Station.
+Sony Loews White Marsh 16, a 4,000-seat multiplex theater, would open on December 25, 1997 (Christmas Day) amid the premiere of Titanic.
+Loews White Marsh 16 rebranded as AMC Loews White Marsh 16 after AMC Theatres acquired Loews Cineplex Entertainment.